Dhabi966/JimsRegexTutorial/Develop/gist-template.md

 ## Regex Components

-The RegEx we are dissecting today has three elements that we will talk about
+The RegEx we are breaking down today has three elements that we will talk about

 Complete Regex for Reference: ```/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/```